potoshk/potos-docs/docs/concepts/potos.md

 ---

 ### Real-World Applications
-POTOS supports a wide range of use cases to drive innovation in the Web 3.0 era:
+POTOS supports a wide range of use cases to drive innovation in the Web3 era:
 1. Verifiable Data:
 A secure, auditable system ideal for finance, supply chain management, and industries requiring data integrity.
 2. Real-World Assets (RWA):